canaknesil/universal-template-engine/README.md

 ## How does it work?

-Lets say the target document type is HTML, and selected scripting language is Julia.
+Let the target document type be HTML, and selected scripting language be Julia.

 The whole HTML template is translated into Julia code:
 * HTML sections are wrapped by Julia print functions.